 Lauren Molyneux.
 Thesis title: “Twist Blindness’, Puzzle Plots and Deviant Narration: Exploring Narrative Complexity in Adaptation”.
 Master by Research.
 Funded/Leeds Masters Scholarship

-In 2018-2019 I convene Critical Approaches to Screen Studies and Cinema in the Digital Era.
+In 2019-20, I convene Critical Approaches to Screen Studies and Cinema in the Digital Era.
 I also contribute to Introduction to Audio-Visual Culture.

 Research groups and institutes